12 Steps You Can Take to Reduce Bounce Rate on Your Website

 • Business & consumer services: 41.86%

-But the industry data is not all.
-Bounce rate also varies significantly by the traffic channel and device.
+Bounce rate varies significantly depending on the traffic channel and device.
 For example, people coming via referral links are less likely to bounce off your website than people coming from display ads.
-Average bounce rates for these channels are 40.50% and 53.70% respectively.
+The average bounce rates for these channels are 40.50% and 53.70% respectively.

 What is a good bounce rate for Google Ads?